sanjeevgadre/ISLR-Exercises/README.md

 ###Question - 10
 Two step model building process: stepwise subset selection method to choose the optimal number of predictors to include in the final model.
 More importantly, we applied the 1-standard-deviation rule to select the smallest possible subset.
 In the second step we build a GAM to include possible non-linear relationships between the predictors and the response variable.

+###Question - 11
+Highlights how backfitting can be used to fit a gam to a given dataset.